 It's a 2.5 mile hike one way to Whiteface Landing.
+(In winter, that distance is 3.7 miles due to seasonal road closures.)
 The trail starts at the left side of the register area and soon climbs moderately away from the pond and the private camps on the pond before descending to the shore of the pond at 0.4 miles from the parking area.

 The trail is now flat along the shore before swinging left to a yellow gate that marks the start of state land.
 The road from here becomes much more gravel strewn and adds on a bit of elevation.
 The footing is a bit tough in spots due to the rocky terrain, but it's a rather quick hike back to Whiteface Landing.